GKO95/PS.Troubleshoot/README.md

-# PS.RegistryChangeEvent
+# PS.Troubleshoot
-Real-time monitoring on changes of Windows registry using PowerShell
+Collection of Windows PowerShell scripts for troubleshooting.